kgroveshok/z80-homebrew/DEV-DIARY.md

 DONE Fix COPY.
 Now using DUP with type check

+TODO Add CP/M support to speed up dev even more as could see if RunCPM works so wont actually need any hardware!

 TODO wire up a temp interface to the serial EEPROMS so I can test storage on the SC114 as I have the PIO and digital IO cards installed
 TODO with the second PIO port hook up and debug the sound card